 Fully symmetrical NACA 11015 modified to 115% thickness

 Printer Filament: Lightweight PLA is a must!
 Of the ones I've tried ColorFabb is the clear winner.
 In my experience the flow rate can be dialed far further back creating a lighter part, the color prints better, and the filament simply prints cleaner than others.
 I liked it so much I stocked up on it.
-You can purchase it here: Hurry before I use it all up.

 I designed this model around a Tattu 450 MAH 4S drone battery.